Diamond Certification: Best Grading Labs in 2024

 Good Grade: Diamonds falling into this range tend to be darker than those in higher grades or might lack sufficient brilliance and scintillation.
 The diamond's pattern quality is also of lesser caliber.
 Another factor influencing this grade could be the diamond's weight ratio, with some stones having an unusually high weight ratio, exceeding that of an average gem of the same diameter.
 In such instances, the diamond might be downgraded by one step.

 Fair Grade: Diamonds assigned this grade often lack substantial brilliance or scintillation.
-Dark patches might be prevalent in key areas like the table region or girdle.
+Dark patches might be prevalent in areas like the table region or girdle.
 Poor cutting, noticeable imperfections in symmetry and proportion, and a lack of quality in the diamond's overall appearance can also result in this grade.

 Poor Grade: Diamonds in this classification exhibit notable deficiencies.
 They generally possess subpar proportions and symmetry due to flawed cutting, resulting in limited brilliance and scintillation.
 This grade might encompass diamonds with "nail heads," characterized by a central black patch, or "fish eyes," where the center lacks brilliance.
 Once again, the diamond's weight ratio is a pivotal consideration.